How to Pay Off Credit Cards Quickly and Cheaply

-If you can’t get a balance transfer or a HELOC, you should try getting a personal term loan.
-The advantage of a personal loan, unlike a line of credit or balance transfer, is that you will make a fixed monthly payment over a set term until your loan is paid down completely.
-Your interest rates will typically be lower than your credit card rates, but higher than your HELOC.
-On the surface, it’s a very attractive structure.
-However, some lenders offer low rates with very high fees and unfavourable terms, making the effective interest rate HIGHER than your credit card interest rate.
-Do your research and review your rates, fees and terms in detail.
+If you can’t get a balance transfer or a HELOC, you should try getting a debt consolidation loan.
+With a debt consolidation loan you will use the loan principal to pay off your credit card debt, and then you’ll make a fixed monthly payment over a set term until your loan is paid down completely.
+Your interest rates will typically be lower than your credit card interest rates, but higher than a promotional balance transfer interest rate or a HELOC.

-When tackling your credit card debts, pay down your high interest debts first.
-Mathematically it’s the fastest and cheapest way to pay down your debts.
-Make the largest payments you can on the highest interest credit card debt first, while making minimum payments on the other cards in the mean time.
-Once you’ve paid down one high interest card, use those payments to tackle the next highest interest card, and continue making the minimum payments on the other cards.
-Rinse, wash, repeat.
+When prioritizing between different debts you have, try to pay off your highest-interest debts first.
+Mathematically it’s the fastest and cheapest way to pay down what you owe.
+Make the largest payments you can on the highest-interest credit card debts, while still making at least the minimum payments on the other cards.
+Once you’ve paid down one high-interest card, use those payments to tackle the next highest-interest card, and continue making the minimum payments on the other cards.
+Rinse and repeat.

 Debt settlement companies might claim they can negotiate with your creditors and reduce the amount you owe.
 While possible, it’s rare, and if successful there will still be a significant hit to your credit score.
 Moreover, you might be charged an arm and a leg.